biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 .. class:: FilterDisjunction

-    Disjunction of filters.
     Accept the instance if any of the combined filters accepts it.
 Disjunction can be negated using the inherited :obj:``~Filter.negate`` flag.

     .. attribute:: filters